meatballs/DjAxelrod/README.rst

     vagrant destroy
     vagrant up

 (This will be slightly quicker than the first time as it will not need to download the operating system.
-It will still take some time, howvever).
+It will still take some time, however).